dhanendrasonber/photographyWebpage/README.md

-This repository has been replaced by 'photo-webpage' after a migration
+This repository has been abandoned and  replaced by 'photo-webpage' after a migration